 As a token of our gratitude to those who complete the survey, CCHI will offer 1 hour of non-instructional CE credit to our certificants.
 Certificates will be issued in late June, after the survey is closed.
-And, at the end of the survey, in late June 2022, we’ll raffle off 20 Amazon gift cards of $25 value each (make sure to include your email address at the end of the survey to participate in the drawing).
+And, on June 30, 2022, we’ll raffle off 20 Amazon gift cards of $25 value each (make sure to include your email address at the end of the survey to participate in the drawing).

 CCHI expresses its gratitude to the volunteer subject matter experts (SMEs) who helped develop the JTA 2022 survey.
 The dedication of these certified interpreters – who volunteered numerous hours to CCHI – is exceptional:

 Pla Htoo (Karen, Burmese; MN)